 |

-The city continues to grow and thanks to its new
+The city continues to grow and thanks

-beautiful with each passing year.
+and more beautiful with each passing year.

-There is abundance of greenery, gardens and parks as though the Taiga
+There is abundance of greenery, gardens and parks as though the

-transport routs: the Trans-Siberian railway,
+Khabarovsk links 3 major transport routs: the Trans-Siberian railway,

-the longest in the world, the Moscow - Khabarovsk
+the longest in the world, the Moscow - Khabarovsk airline, one of

-There are hundreds of industrial and building enterprises, research and
+There are hundreds of industrial and building enterprises, research

-designing institutes, higher educational institutes, secondary and
+and designing institutes, higher educational institutes, secondary

-vocational schools and cultural establishments in the city.
+and vocational schools and cultural establishments in the city.

 |